 About Everest Base Camp

 Everest base camp is at 5364meters or 17594 feet above the sea level.
-Base camp of the tallest mountain in earth, Mt Everest is famous with 3 major names as Mount Chhomolongma, Mount Everest and Mount Sagarmatha.
+Trekking to the base camp of the tallest mountain in earth is famous along with 3 major names as Mount Chhomolongma, Mount Everest and Mount Sagarmatha.

 Sagarmatha is the first and Nepali name of Mount Everest.
 Meaning of sagarmatha is head of the ocean; sagar = ocean and Matha=head.